 Things you must know:

-You will use this list to eliminate the technologies that do not apply (ex.
-Turbines don’t work for viscous fluids, Coriolis meters don’t respond fast enough for injection flow).
-Then you will have an apples-to-apples comparison of the remaining technologies.
+Use your collected information to eliminate the technologies that do not apply (ex.
+Turbines don’t work for viscous fluids, Coriolis meters don’t respond fast enough for injection flow, Positive Displacement meters aren’t economical for large pipe diameters like a 12 inch diameter line.).
+You will then have a comparison of the remaining technologies.
 Accurate meters are priced based on their capabilities.
 It is better to locate the type of meter which fits your application before trading features for cost savings.
-Closely evaluate your extreme conditions, such as low flow rates, high pressure or temperature or the need to measure over a wide operating range.
-If these conditions are important, do not be swayed by lower priced alternatives that would be applied outside of their abilities.
+Closely evaluate your extreme conditions, such as low flow rates, high pressure or temperature, or the need to measure over a wide operating range.
+If these conditions are critical to quality for you, do not use lower priced alternatives applied outside of their capabilities.